awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_Item.md

 Required: No

  ** VocabularyFilterMatch **   <a name="transcribe-Type-streaming_Item-VocabularyFilterMatch"></a>
-Indicates whether a word in the item matches a word in the vocabulary filter you've chosen for your real\-time stream\.
+Indicates whether a word in the item matches a word in the vocabulary filter you've chosen for your media stream\.
 If `true` then a word in the item matches your vocabulary filter\.
 Type: Boolean
 Required: No